Summerific® 'Ballet Slippers' Rose Mallow (Hibiscus hybrid)

 • Great for borders, landscapes and focal point

-• Attracts hummingbirds and bees and resists deer
+• Attracts hummingbirds and bees while resisting deer

 • Bog plant, fall interest, long blooming, native to North America